Skip to content

 });

 And that's all!
-You have now a simple soundworks client that runs into Node.js process and can trigger sound.
+You have now a simple soundworks client that runs into Node.js process and can synthesize some sound.

 Notes

-In previous tutorial, we often used the ?emulate=6 query parameter in our URL to emulate several clients in only one browser window, which is very practical when developing a distributed application.
+In previous tutorials, we often used the ?emulate=6 query parameter in our URL to emulate several clients in only one browser window, which is handy when developing distributed applications.

 sh